 Vitali’s work ethic and commitment to Kubrick is the running theme of the documentary, and the schedule he kept to meet his master’s whims was phenomenal.
 Near the end, Leon speaks of working 36-hour sessions to check the prints on Kubrick’s last picture, Eyes Wide Shut, stopping only to go outside and vomit.
 Wearing a permanent bandana and with facial hair unkempt, Leon’s articulateness is striking and shines through regardless of his shaky temperament and nervous disposition.
 Recollections of his line rehearsals with drill sergeant R Lee Ermey leave quite the image.
-Overall, this documentary was a hit with the Kubrick fan-boys, but it needed a little more curiosity and clarity to justify Leon’s hard luck since the death of his idol.
+Overall, this documentary was a hit with the Kubrick fan-boys, shedding light on the dark side of the legendary director, but it needed a little more curiosity and clarity to justify Leon’s hard luck since the death of his idol.

 Filmworker does not have a UK release date yet.